Learning Survival Models with Right-Censored Reporting Delays: Standard Survival Analysis

-Based on the discrepancy between \cref{mix_G} and \cref{mix_Gbar}, we derive the corresponding likelihood function under administrative censoring.
-As an alternative to $\mathcal{L}_c$, we define $\mathcal{L}_c^\dagger$ as
+Based on the discrepancy between \Cref{mix_G,mix_Gbar}, we derive the corresponding likelihood function under administrative censoring.
+For simplicity, we do not distinguish between realizations of $(Y,V)$ and $(\bar{Y},\bar{V})$, and collectively denote them by $(y_i,v_i)$.
+In the presence of administrative censoring, $y_i$ is understood as the censored observation taking values in $[0, \tau]$.
+As an alternative to $\mathcal{L}_c$, we introduce

-where $v_i^\dagger \equiv \mathbb{I}(y_i \geq \tau (1 - v_i))$.
-Then, the log likelihood is given by $\mathcal{L}(\bm{\theta}) + \mathcal{L}_c^\dagger(\bm{\theta}_c)$.
-The estimator of $\bm{\theta}$ is obtained by maximizing $\mathcal{L}(\bm{\theta})$, regardless of whether administrative censoring is present.
-A probability density function is said to be identifiable if the same distribution corresponds to only one parameter value.
-Provided that this condition holds for $f$, the consistency of the estimator is established in \cref{mix} and \cref{mix2}.
-This property is useful when the primary focus is on the hazard function of $T$, and that of $C$ is regarded as a nuisance.
+where $v_i^\dagger \coloneqq \mathbb{I}(y_i \geq \tau (1 - v_i))$.
+The log likelihood in the presence of administrative censoring is given by $\mathcal{L}(\bm{\theta}) + \mathcal{L}_c^\dagger(\bm{\theta}_c)$.
+The estimator of $\bm{\theta}$ is obtained by maximizing $\mathcal{L}(\bm{\theta})$, regardless of whether administrative censoring is absent or present.
+Provided that the density model $f(t; \bm{\theta})$ is identifiable on $[0,\infty)$ in the absence of administrative censoring, or on $[0,\tau]$ in its presence, this estimator is asymptotically consistent.
+This property is useful when the primary focus is on the hazard of $T$, and that of $C$ is regarded as a nuisance.
+However, when the administrative censoring time $\tau$ is short, the identifiability condition can be restrictive for certain survival models.
+For instance, in piecewise-proportional hazards models \citep{Michael}, the baseline hazard parameters corresponding to intervals beyond $\tau$ are not identifiable.